mikenelson-io/terraform-provider-fusion/docs/resources/fusion_volume.md

 - `host_names` (Set of String)
 - `name` (String)
-- `placement_group_name` (String) WARNING: Changing this value will cause a new IQN number to be generated and will disrupt initator access to this volume
+- `placement_group_name` (String) WARNING: Changing this value will cause a new IQN number to be generated and will disrupt initiator access to this volume
 - `size` (Number)
 - `storage_class_name` (String)
 - `tenant_name` (String)